Who discovered positron annihilation?: Introduction

 \section{Introduction}

-There is no doubt that the positron was discovered by Carl D. Anderson \citep[e.g.][]{Anderson1932,Hanson1961,LeoneRobotti2012}, after its theoretical prediction by Paul A. M. Dirac \citep{Dirac1928,Dirac1931}.
+There is no doubt that the positron, the electron's anti--particle, was discovered by Carl D. Anderson \citep[e.g.][]{Anderson1932,Hanson1961,LeoneRobotti2012} after its theoretical prediction by Paul A. M. Dirac \citep{Dirac1928,Dirac1931}.
 Further, it is undoubted that Patrick M. S. Blackett and Giovanni P. S. Occhialini discovered pair production by taking photographs of electrons and positrons created from cosmic rays in a Wilson cloud chamber \citep{BlackettOcchialini1933}.
 The answer to the question who experimentally discovered the reverse process---positron annihilation---has been less clear.
 Usually, Fr\'ed\'eric Joliot and Jean Thibaud receive credit for its discovery \citep[e.g.,][p.
 110]{Roque1997}.
 Several of their contemporaries were enganged in similar research.
-In a conversation with Werner Heisenberg \citet{HeitingHeisenberg1952}, Theodor Heiting (see Appendix \ref{ap:bio} for a rudimentary biography) claimed that it was he who discovered positron annihilation.
+In a letter correspondence with Werner Heisenberg \citep{HeitingHeisenberg1952}, Theodor Heiting\footnote{See Appendix \ref{ap:bio} for a rudimentary biography.} claimed that it was he who discovered positron annihilation.

-To assess whether this claim has any merit, and find out who discovered positron annihilation, I investigated the literature on positron annihilation from the early 1930s.
-To be able to answer who should be credited for the discovery, it is also necessary to evaluate the interpretation of the experimental results in the publications.
-Before giving an overview of the relevant publications and assessing the physical interpretations, I will very briefly sketch a few concepts relevant to positron annihilation.
+To assess whether this claim has any merit, and find out who discovered positron annihilation, I investigate the literature on positron annihilation from the early 1930s.
+To be able to answer who should be credited for the discovery, I also evaluate the interpretation of the experimental results in the publications.